 Understanding Dialectical Behavior Therapy (DBT)

-Dialectical Behavior Therapy (DBT) is a psychotherapy method developed by psychologist Marsha M. Linehan in the late 1980s.
+Dialectical behavior therapy (DBT) is a psychotherapy method developed by psychologist Marsha M. Linehan in the late 1980s.

 DBT was initially developed to treat patients with borderline personality disorder and suicidal thoughts.
 One of the core goals of DBT is to help patients build the confidence and coping abilities to effectively handle stressful situations.

-Patients suffering from mental illness, such as those prone to intense emotional outbursts, are more likely to engage in substance abuse as a form of self-medication.
+Patients suffering from mental health conditions, such as those prone to intense emotional outbursts, are more likely to engage in substance abuse as a form of self-medication.
 Addiction treatment centers are increasingly utilizing DBT in their treatment programs.
 Some of the core tenets of DBT—such as improving communication skills, coping skills and self-image—are critical to helping those suffering from addiction move away from drug use.

-DBT and Addiction Treatment
+DBT And Addiction Treatment

 Common DBT strategies include: